denoland/docs/runtime/reference/index.md

 Deno has extensive namespace APIs, which provide a wide range of functionalities for file system operations, network requests, subprocess management, and more.
-Deno also aims to bridge the gap between the server and the browser by brining modern Web APIs to the server-side environment.
+Deno also aims to bridge the gap between the server and the browser by bringing modern Web APIs to the server-side environment.
 And finally, Deno provides a set of Node.js compatibility APIs to help you migrate your existing Node.js applications to Deno.